Diego García Miravete: Cóndores UNAM

-García Miravete led the Cóndores UNAM to nine ONEFA national championships, building a dynasty known for "their option attack, an aggressive, hard-hitting defense and a deep and talented squad".
+García Miravete led the Cóndores UNAM to nine ONEFA national championships, building a dynasty known for "their option attack, an aggressive, hard-hitting defense and a deep and talented squad", according to the El Paso Times.
 They won three in a row from 1978 to 1980 and four in a row from 1983 to 1986, followed by back-to-back titles in 1990 and 1991.
-In an interview with the El Paso Times in 1987, García Miravete spoke about the keys to the program's success: "sound organization, friendly atmosphere, good image and a winning record... that's what attracts young men to our program."
-He opposed player recruitment and athletic scholarships, saying that it "would open the door to another type of values."
+He opposed player recruitment and athletic scholarships.

 García Miravete and the team developed the mantra "no puedo dejar de ganar" (I cannot stop winning).
 He explained that it meant that they would enjoy championships only on the day of the final and be ready to return to offseason practices the following January with the goal of getting even better.
 At the same time, García Miravete encouraged his players to unwind in the lead-up to gameday, such as with team volleyball matches the day before or listening to rock and roll in the locker room pre-game.
-"Players always get uptight just before a game," he said.
-"One solution I found was that because they are happy, young men, I let them play music, sing and dance."

 In 1992, García Miravete was described as "one of the more popular sports figures in Mexico" by the Chadron Record ahead of a game against Chadron State.